30 things you can do with a blockchain

 25. Certify students

 In a world with a mobile labour force, verifying academic qualifications (which are often needed for work visas) can be a slow and painful process.
 Vietnamese architect applying for a job in France?
 Russian developer seeking work in Germany?
 When universities have to be contacted individually and employer references verified over the phone or email, these processes consume time and money.
 Imagine a world where your certifications were written into a secure global data structure where they could not be deleted or altered.
 MIT wrote an interesting post about their certification architecture.
-Similarly, London’s B9Lab certify successful graduates of their excellent blockchain developer course with an entry into the Ethereum blockchain.
+Similarly, B9lab certifies successful graduates of their excellent blockchain developer courses with an entry on the Ethereum blockchain

 26. Trade cryptocurrencies